ruricolist/spinneret/README.md

 ### Line wrapping

-Spinneret makes the best decisions about line wrapping that it can, given the information it has about how to get the print length of various types.
+When pretty-printing, Spinneret makes the best decisions about line wrapping that it can, given the information it has about how to get the print length of various types.
 But, in the case of user-defined types, it has no way to tell in advance how long they will be when printed.
 If you find Spinneret is making bad line-breaking decisions with your types, you can help it out by specializing `html-length`.
 For example, if you use PURI, you could help Spinneret pretty-print PURI URIs by teaching it how to get their length:

     (defmethod html-length ((uri puri:uri))
       ;; Doesn't cons.